abhishek-paliwal/2020-LEELA-RECIPES/content/2021-04-10-T005613-rice-yogurt-sweet-oliya.md

 {{< leelasrecipes-button-block-for-recipe-here-link >}}

-Let's make for Rajasthan's Traditional Oliya Recipe.
+Let's make the Traditional Oliya Recipe of Rajasthan.
 It is mostly made on Sheetla Saptami festival.
 Oliya is also considered to be the Prasad of Mataji.

 > This recipe is made with yogurt and rice.
 It is made the day before and eaten cold on the second day.